makaixindalao/DMA-Pcileech-AX200/README.md

 | BE    | ✅     |
 | VGK   | ✅     |

-## Exposing Kilmu and His Scams

-I want to bring attention to a serious issue involving a person named Kilmu, who has been exploiting open-source models to defraud agents and users, particularly targeting individuals in the Chinese community.

-Kilmu has threatened me, demanding that I help him convince others that his agent wasn't lying.
-In reality, his agent has cheated many people out of their money.

-It's crucial to understand that there are numerous scammers in this space, preying on unsuspecting users.
-These individuals thrive on deception, using open-source programs to mislead and exploit others.

-I am committed to exposing these scams and protecting those who might be vulnerable to such tactics.
-If you have any information or experiences related to Kilmu and similar scams, please share them.
-Together, we can help prevent further exploitation.

-Stay vigilant and be cautious!

 ### Open Access to Network Card DMA Firmware
 ACE has recently restricted many RTL-type devices, including network card DMA firmware.
 Importantly, this technology has become **publicly accessible**, allowing anyone with basic technical knowledge to quickly learn and create it.
 As a result, prices for these firmware solutions remain relatively affordable, generally within the **100-180 USD** range.
 This applies to both Killer cards and other models, so prices should not vary significantly.